PeterJohnBishop/PeterJohnBishop/README.md

 - 🔭 I’m currently working on developing a complete and diverse portfolio of mobile applications to demonstrate a wide range of experience using APIs to deliver functional and unique experiences.

-- 🌱 I’m currently learning SwiftUI
+- 🌱 I’m currently learning SwiftUI and integrating various APis through Node servers.

 - 👯 I’m looking to collaborate on **any full stack application!
 Currently I'm focusing on mobile app development with SwiftUI!

-- 🤝 I’m looking for help with application architechture.
+- 🤝 I’m looking for help with application architechture and finding useful and interesting APIs to use.

-- 👨‍💻 All of my favorite projects, and more about me, available at [www.peterjohnbishop.com](www.peterjohnbishop.com)

-- 💬 Ask me about **API's, SwiftUI, ClickUp, Flutter, React, or my dog!**
+- 💬 Ask me about **API's, SwiftUI, ClickUp, Flutter, React, or my dog! (and now SON!)**

 - 📫 How to reach me **pjb.den@gmail.com**